jweissman/system/README.md

 Note that System explicitly supports navigating these arbitrarily-deeply-nested (recursive) *at the URL level*.

+Federation also available (remote mounts between Systems).
+This permits the possibility of a URL "tangling" between a number of different Systems (which strikes me as a particularly curious and powerful facility.)

 ## The Dream

 Let's whisper a little bit of a dream.

-We should have powerful collaborative systems for building deep information systems and ontologies that reflect the complexity of the world.
+We should have *powerful collaborative tools* for building deep information systems and ontologies that *reflect the complexity of the world*.

-Federation is part of the vision here (remote mounts between Systems).
-This permits the strange idea of a URL "tangling" between a number of different Systems (this strikes me as a particularly curious and powerful facility.)
+SYSTEM aims to provide a scalable, open, flexible mechanism for organizing and coalescing information.

 ## Todo